1. Resource Library

 With maturity factoring, the factor advances payment on the invoice and collects payments from the seller as the invoice matures.
 This is the least common type of factoring and is typically reserved for long-term invoices and large contracts.

-How AR factoring works
+How accounts receivable factoring works

 The process for factoring of receivables follows several steps: